SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/00-Spring-Data.md

 - First, we understood how we can connect to the database and execute native SQL in our code through JDBC.

-- Secondly, we got a grasp of what is an ORM and why it is so useful, easing our job of mapping the database objects to java ones.
+- Secondly, we got a grasp of what is an ORM and why it is so useful, easing our job of mapping the database tables to java objects.

 - Then we had a closer look at one such ORM, Hibernate, and understood the true nature and behavior of an ORM framework.